NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_toolkit.md

 This will test that the SRR accession data as well as the genome reference repository stored at NCBI is accessible.

 # Upload an Accession List to the Cloud Instance
-Getting a list of accessions from your local computer to the cloud can be accomplished in a number of difference ways.
-The process involves copying a of accessions from either the SRA Run Selector, Entrez, or other method to the cloud computer instance where the accessions are needed.
+Getting a list of accessions from your local computer to the cloud can be accomplished in a number of ways.
+The process involves copying a list of accessions from either the SRA Run Selector, Entrez, or other method to the cloud computer instance where the accessions are needed.
 For short lists this can be done by using copy and paste with a text editor like vim or nano on the cloud compute instance.
 For longer lists a text file such as the SRR_Acc_List.txt file from Run Selector may need to be copied to the cloud instance.

-## Using scp on a computer running Unix or OSX to upload to AWS:
+## Using scp on a computer running Unix, OSX, or Windows to upload to AWS:

+For this example we will use `scp` because it should be available on most or all computers you might use.
+If you are using a Windows computer, you will need to open a Command Prompt window first.

-`scp -i MyKeyPair.pem ./SRR_Acc_List.txt ec2-user@18.191.41.51:/home/ec2-user/`
+`scp -i MyKeyPair.pem SRR_Acc_List.txt ec2-user@18.191.41.51:/home/ec2-user/`

 - MyKeyPair.pem - The key pair that was selected when starting the AWS EC2 isntance.
+A path
 - SRR_Acc_List.txt - The list of accessions to transfer to the cloud compute instance.
 - ec2-user@18.191.41.51:/home/ec2-user/ - **MAKE SURE TO USE YOUR INSTANCE INFO RATHER THAN THIS EXAMPLE** The cloud compute instance the file is being transferred to.
+The format of this field is username@ip.address:/location/of/directory